Full circle awards

 Celebrating children or young people leading the way in sustainability and circular thinking — in school, at home, or in their community.

-• The competition is open to adults aged 18 and over
+• The competition is open to adults aged 18 and over, based in Ireland

 • The ‘Young Circular Star’ award is open to children and young people aged 10-17, with their parents or guardian’s consent